Tunat66/VisualGEANT4/README.txt

 	a.
 WARNING: DURING INSTALLATION, SET THE DIRECTORY OF INSTALLATION TO THE FOLDER "VisualGEANT4".

 	b.
-WARNING: Select "Add CMake to system PATH for all users" when options appear.
+WARNING: Select "Add geant4 to the system PATH for all users" when options appear.
 This selection is essential.

 3. Install Visual Studio Build Tools (Including MSBuild) using the installer in folder "MSBuild_installer."
 	(this might take time as download is 8GB)